dajo-25/processing/README.md

 # processing
-This repository is used to storage processing files.
+This repository was created to work on processing projects from different computers.
-Caca